benc-uk/kube-workshop/04-deployment/readme.md

 If you want to take this workshop slowly and research how to do this in order to build the required YAML yourself, you can use [the Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and the following hints:

 - _Deployment_ should be used with a single replica.
-- The image to be run is `mongo:latest`.
-Note: This is not really part of our app, it's the the public MongoDB image hosted on Dockerhub.
+- The image to be run is `mongo:5.0`.
+Note: This is not really part of our app, so we pull it from the public MongoDB image hosted on Dockerhub, not our ACR.
 - The port **27017** should be exposed from the container.
 - Do not worry about persistence or using a _Service_ at this point.
 - Pass `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` environmental vars to the container setting the username to "admin" and password to "supersecret".